aloftin/github-user-search/README.md

 - [Yarn](https://yarnpkg.com/en/): I chose to use Yarn because I prefer it over npm.
 I like how fast it is, how it can work offline, how it uses a single lock file for determinism, and how its commands are concise.

 ### Testing
 I'm still fairly new to testing and test frameworks in JavaScript.
 I chose the tools listed below because they are widely used and have good documentation.
-There could definitely be better test coverage in this project, but I tried to provide some examples of different tests since my time is limited.
+There could definitely be better test coverage in this project.
+Not every component has tests, but I tried to provide some different examples of tests since my time is limited.

 - [Jest](https://facebook.github.io/jest/): Jest comes with Create React App out of the box.
 I'm not using it for snapshot testing because I'm still learning about it, but I used it to make assertions.
 The assertion syntax is similar to that of Mocha, just with less dots.
 - [Enzyme](https://github.com/airbnb/enzyme/): I chose Enzyme because it provides a nice way to shallow render or mount components for testing.
 It is very full featured, and it has lots of documentation.
 It works well with Jest and many other testing frameworks.